JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_WALKTHROUGH.md

 ```
 *note: If using on the cluster may need to set '''-preparsedDir dir/'''

+- Can also use a total RNA background control.
+Create Peak files from the matched RNA input samples using macs2 or Csaw and add this as ``-bg RNApeaks.bed```

 ### Counting Reads

-The resulting bam files can also then be used as input into subread's *featureCounts* function
+The resulting bam files can also then be used as input into subread's *featureCounts* function in order to count the reads in each gene.
+Instead of counting to the mm10 exome, could also provide the above calculated peak bed files.
 *The unstranded option is generally used but this can be altered by changing -s 1 if the stranded option was used in the mapping steps above*

 *featurecounts.sbatch*